 Your store is going to be seeing a lot of holiday shoppers this Black Friday, particularly if you’ve followed our email marketing tips.

 Making sure everyone has a pleasant and safe shopping experience should be priority number one.
+Of course, taking the basic steps like keeping your retail store spotless, both curbside and inside, maybe by hiring a pressure cleaning company in Perth or wherever your business is located, comes top of the list.
+Besides that, there are many ways that can be explored to improve shoppers’ in-store experience.
 But retailers also need to take time to think about how they can encourage customers to keep coming back.

 Making a great impression on the day is ideal, but it’s not always possible.
 That’s why savvy retailers thoughtfully and strategically follow-up with first-time customers in the days, weeks and months that follow.
 Here’s how you can build real relationships with new customers in the wake of Black Friday.

 Put Your Best Foot Forward on the Day

 Customers still expect great service, even during the holiday season, says Romany Reagan at DTC Daily.
 It doesn’t matter if you and your staff are rushed off your feet, it’s important to make the best impression possible.
 Doing so can lay the foundation for ongoing and profitable customer relationships.

 With more sales being made online, it’s crucial to demonstrate what sets local retailers apart.
 As a brick and mortar store, this is your opportunity to provide a level of customer service that no website can match, writes Leena Thampan, chief product officer at payroll app Wagepoint.
 Aim for service that is “personal, meaningful, and worth coming back for.”